-Its LCD readout displays the identity of the selected sampling program (see page 33), which the operator can start and stop or pause and resume.
-It displays four lines of alphanumeric text, plus a column of status icons that might appear along its right edge (as you face it):
+Its LCD readout displays the identity of the selected sampling program, which the operator can start and stop or pause and resume (see Chapter 5: Sampler Operation).
+It displays four lines of alphanumeric text, plus a column of status icons that might appear along its right edge:

 - The top line identifies and displays that program's operating state.
-The second and third lines display sets of status information, which you can cycle through by pressing the UP and Down keys to the right of the LCD. - The bottom line indicates the functions (if any) of the top three keys (F1, F2 and F3). - Various status icons (see Table 5-1 on page 62) are displayed along the right edge of the readout (as you face it). - The display panel backlight will automatically turn off if no keyboard activity has been detected in the last two minutes.
+The second and third lines display sets of status information, which you can cycle through by pressing the UP and Down keys to the right of the LCD. - The bottom line indicates the functions (if any) of the top three keys (F1, F2 and F3). - Various status icons (see Table 5-1 on page 63) are displayed along the right edge of the readout (as you face it).

+The display panel backlight will automatically turn off if no keyboard activity has been detected in the last two minutes.
 Pressing any key will then turn it back on.